hexabyte23/QuarkTx/Doc/radio.md

 	b 21	55	0	1023

-This sensor measure de battery level and must be calibrate to make sure that radio will raise a error signal at the rigth voltage level if battery goes down `QUARKTX_BATTERY_ALARM_LVL` (check [Configuration](#Configuration))
+This sensor measure battery level and must be calibrate to make sure that radio will raise a error signal at the rigth voltage level when battery goes down `QUARKTX_BATTERY_ALARM_LVL` (check [Configuration](#Configuration))

 To do so you must plug a voltmeter between Vcc and GND of your battery connector, then send `i` toggle command to display the voltage level (last colomn), then fine tune the trim xx value by sending as many command `s t b xx` as needed to match the voltmeter value with the last column value.

 The best approach is to make this calibration a little bit upper `QUARKTX_BATTERY_ALARM_LVL` you setup by using a stab power supply.

 ***Warning***:: Do not forget to save to EPPROM once calibration step seems ok for you.

-Have fun.

 ## Audio settings
 For Teensy 3.2 only